 About Calgary Queer Arts Society

 Our objectives stem from our vision and mandate, as guided by membership and community needs.
-We provide key resources to develop the queer voice in our region, and connect audiences with different media arts practices from experimental to main stream genres.
+We provide key resources to develop queer voice in our region, and connect audiences with different arts practices from experimental to main stream genres.
 By ensuring our festival represents current artistic practices, issues and contexts, we contribute to the professional development of the Canadian queer voice and media arts literacy for our audiences.

 CQAS also facilitates dialogue and learning in our community through our outreach initiatives.
 We are a small charity with a core of three staff, four festival contractors and over 150 volunteers year-round.
 Our vision is guided by our volunteer governance board and committees.

 What People Are Saying